lokasuchitrareddy/filesharing/README.md

 AES is like a lock that only works with a special key, but it's used to keep the files themselves safe.
 So, in simple words, cloud tools help us work together, but we need to be careful.
 Secure file sharing with RSA and AES keeps our stuff safe, even if there are mistakes or hackers around.

+Data owner:
+The data owner encrypts his/her data with a symmetric encryption algorithm like AES then the data owner encrypts the symmetric key under the RSA algorithm.
+After that, the owner sends the whole encrypted data and the encrypted symmetric key (denoted as ciphertext CT) to the cloud server to be stored in the cloud.

+Data User:
+The user can freely get any interested encrypted data from the cloud server.
+However, the user can decrypt the encrypted data with his/her private key if and only if that encrypted data is encrypted by his/her public key, otherwise they cannot access it.